-Medical acupuncture involves inserting fine solid needles into the body to achieve a therapeutic effect.
+Medical acupuncture involves inserting fine solid needles into the Healthy Body to achieve a therapeutic effect.
 Only health care professionals who already have knowledge and experience with respect to musculoskeletal anatomy, neurophysiology, and neuroanatomy can learn medical acupuncture.
 In Alberta, physiotherapists must have authorization on their practice permit to use dry needles to provide patients with medical acupuncture.

 Edmonton and area patients first receive a global physiotherapy assessment to identify the areas of pain and mobility restrictions that are potentially causing the persistent symptoms.
 We combine outcome measures, such as self-report tools, range of motion, and strength and nerve conduction tests, with the patient history, a visual analogue scale (0 to 10) rating of pain, and function and medication use.